apache/shardingsphere/docs/document/content/reference/faq/_index.en.md

 Answer：

 When implementing the `doSharding` method, it is not recommended to specify the specific type of `Comparable` in the method declaration, but to convert the type in the implementation of the `doSharding` method.
-You can refer to the `ModShardingAlgorithmdoSharding` method
+You can refer to the `ModShardingAlgorithm#doSharding` method

 ## [Sharding] Why are the default distributed auto-augment key strategy provided by ShardingSphere not continuous and most of them end with even numbers?